-- 1. Describe and configure the hardware and software used in a small to medium-sized computer network.
-(CNT101) - 2.
-Maintain and repair personal computers.
-(CNT110) - 3.
-Perform administrative and troubleshooting tasks on operating systems.
-(CNT118 or CNT120) - 4.
+- 1. Describe and configure the hardware and software used in a small to medium-sized computer network. - 2.
+Maintain and repair personal computers. - 3.
+Perform administrative and troubleshooting tasks on operating systems. - 4.
 Describe network protocols and perform basic network device configuration.
-(CNT140)